Reacher season 3

 The third season of the American action crime television series Reacher, based on the Jack Reacher book series by Lee Child, premiered on Amazon Prime Video on February 20, 2025.

 The season, based on Persuader (2003), stars Alan Ritchson, Maria Sten, Sonya Cassidy, Johnny Berchtold, Roberto Montesinos, Olivier Richters, Brian Tee, and Anthony Michael Hall.

-The story follows Reacher, a former major in the United States Army Military Police Corps, who has agreed to work with the DEA to bring down suspected drug smuggler Zachary Beck by going undercover as the bodyguard of Beck's son, Richard.
-During the investigation, Reacher encounters an adversary from his military past, and must balance his desire for revenge against his need to finish his mission.
+The story follows Reacher, a former major in the United States Army Military Police Corps, who has agreed to work with the US Drug Enforcement Administration (DEA) to bring down suspected drug smuggler Zachary Beck by going undercover as the bodyguard of Beck's son, Richard.
+During the investigation, Reacher encounters a ruthless adversary from his military past, and must balance his desire for revenge against his need to finish his mission.

-In October 2024, ahead of the third season premiere, it was confirmed that a fourth season was in production.
-It was later revealed that filming for the fourth season would begin in the summer of 2025.
+In October 2024, ahead of the third season premiere, the series was renewed for a fourth season.